CSR Software: From Fragmented Tools to One Unified Platform

 Traditional CSR Platforms vs. AI‑Native Sopact Sense

-Sopact Sense isn’t another tool in the stack—it’s the connective tissue that keeps your social impact programs aligned, adaptive, and AI-ready.
+Sopact Sense isn’t another tool in the stack—it’s the connective tissue keeping your social impact programs aligned, adaptive, and AI‑ready.

 Key point: CSR software is not a portal; it’s a <em>system of record for decisions—collecting clean-at-source data, supporting fair reviews, and producing export-ready evidence.